Microbiota Therapeutics laboratory - Jio Institute Skip to main content

 Projects

-2. Microbial Predictors for both clinical endpoint and longevity of response post-FMT for UC.
+6. Microbial Predictors for both clinical endpoint and longevity of response post-FMT for UC.

-3. Identification of super stool donors and superior interventional methodologies by integrating 1000s of FMT.
+7. Identification of super stool donors and superior interventional methodologies by integrating 1000s of FMT.

-5. Computational approaches to achieve actionable strain level resolution for commensal microbes.
+8. Computational approaches to achieve actionable strain level resolution for commensal microbes.

-6. Core commensal microbiota in early childhood and its impact on the seeding of transient microbes.
+9. Core commensal microbiota in early childhood and its impact on the seeding of transient microbes.

-7. FMT registries, donor engraftment (urban vs rural), stool biobanks & hub for Indian microbiota therapeutics.
+10. FMT registries, donor engraftment (urban vs rural), stool biobanks & hub for Indian microbiota therapeutics.

 Laboratory philosophy and culture

-The PI firmly believes that the success of his trainees will the true barometer of his own success and is committed to ensuring a productive environment that will benefit every stakeholder.
+We have an open non-hierarchical lab culture and encourage critical discussions and respect independent thoughts.
+The PI firmly believes that the success of trainees will be the true barometer of his own success and is committed to ensuring a productive environment that will benefit every stakeholder.
+We welcome creative ideas but insist on every project to make a positive impact on therapeutics, and thus contribute to the Atmanirbhar Bharat and Make in India mission to realise our collective civilizational potential in this Amrit kaal.

 Programme Leadership